-Children born between1 September 2016 – 31 August 2017 will be offered a full time place in a reception class from September 2021.
-Infant schools are for 4+ to 7 year olds and primary schools are for 4+ to 11 year olds.
+Children born between 1 September 2017 – 31 August 2018 will be offered a full time place in a reception class from September 2022.
+Our primary school is for 4 to 11 year olds.

 Admission of children out of their normal age group

 Any parent seeking a place for their child out of their chronological age group will need to apply online to the Admissions Team.
 The admission authority for the school must consider the circumstances of each case and make a decision in the best interests of the child.
 Where the application is accepted the child will be considered alongside all other applicants and in the rules below will be treated as “due to start school”.
 Where the application is refused the parent will be offered the right of appeal unless a place can be offered in another year group.

 The School’s Minister has confirmed that a policy review in underway in relation to summer born children and any updates to the current position will appear on our website.